What is Agile?

-It’s important to understand that agile is not a “thing” … you don’t “do Agile”.
-Rather, agile is a mindset.
-A mindset that drives an approach to software development.
-There’s not one approach here that works for all situations, rather the term “Agile” has come to represent a variety of methods and practices that align with the value statements in the manifesto.
+It's important to understand that Agile is not a thing; you don't do Agile.
+Rather, Agile is a mindset that drives an approach to software development.
+As there is no single approach that works for all situations, the term Agile has come to represent a variety of methods and practices that align with the value statements in the manifesto.

 - Agile is not cowboy coding.
-Agile should not be confused with a “we’ll figure it out as we go” approach to software development.
-This couldn’t be further from the truth.
-Agile requires both a Definition of Done and value delivered to customers in every sprint.
-While Agile values autonomy for individuals and teams; Agile emphasizes aligned autonomy, ensuring the delivery of increased value through increased autonomy.
+Agile should not be confused with a "we'll figure it out as we go" approach to software development.
+This couldn't be further from the truth.
+Agile requires both a Definition of Done and explicit value delivered to customers in every sprint.
+While Agile values autonomy for individuals and teams, it emphasizes aligned autonomy to ensure the increased autonomy produces increased value.

 - Agile is not without rigor and planning.
 On the contrary, Agile methodologies and practices typically emphasize discipline in planning.
 The key is continual planning throughout the project, not just planning up front.
 Continual planning ensures the team can learn from the work they're executing, thus maximizing planning ROI (return on investment).

 - Agile is not an excuse for the lack of a roadmap.
-This one has probably done the most harm to the agile movement overall.
-Organizations and teams following an Agile approach absolutely know where they’re going… and the results they want to achieve.
-Recognizing change as a part of the process (an agile approach) is different from pivoting in a new direction every week, sprint, or month.
+This misconception has probably done the most harm to the Agile movement overall.
+Organizations and teams following an Agile approach absolutely know where they're going and the results they want to achieve.
+Recognizing change as a part of the process is different from pivoting in a new direction every week, sprint, or month.

-So why would anyone consider an agile approach?
-It’s clear the rules of engagement around building software have fundamentally changed in the last 10-15 years.
+So why would anyone consider an Agile approach?
+It's clear the rules of engagement around building software have fundamentally changed in the last 10-15 years.
 Many of the activities look similar, but the landscape and environments where we apply them are noticeably different.
-Consider for a moment what it’s like to purchase software today… when compared to the early 2000’s.
-When was the last time you drove to the store to buy software?
-Consider how you collect feedback from the customers using your products.
-How did we understand what people thought about our software before social media?
-Finally, think about how often you desire to update and improve the software you’re delivering.
-Delivering updates once a year doesn’t sound like a recipe for winning.
-Forrester’s Diego Lo Guidice and Dave West said it best in paper titled Transforming Application Delivery (February of 2011).
+Consider for a moment what it's like to purchase software today when compared to the early 2000's.
+How often do people drive to the store to buy business software?
+Consider how feedback is collected from the customers using products.
+How did a team understand what people thought about their software before social media?
+Finally, consider how often a team desires to update and improve the software they're delivering.
+Annual updates are no longer feasible against modern competition.
+Forrester's Diego Lo Guidice and Dave West said it best in their paper titled Transforming Application Delivery (February of 2011).